📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Public/other audiences

 Results and Impact Invited talk at the UK-IODP Workshop 2022 that took place on 2-3 November 2022 at the National Oceanography Centre, Southampton & Online to discuss progress and initial results from International Ocean Discovery Program (IODP) Expedition 392.
-Talk was implemented in collaboration with Prof. Tom Wagner (University of Edinburgh).
-Questions with regards to the current analysis and future plans were asked and observations on current data and how ocean drilling operates were communicated with the audience.
+Talk was implemented by Prof. Tom Wagner (University of Edinburgh) and Researcher Odysseus Archontikis (University of Oxford).
+Questions with regard to the current analysis and future plans were asked and observations on current data and how ocean drilling operates were communicated with the audience.

 Year(s) Of Engagement Activity 2022